 - Low Secure Learning Disability Service (female)

 The service accepts patients from the West and East Midlands region and beyond.
 The adults service has three elements:

 The Amber Unit, has 12 adult beds, with separate facilities for males and females, with capacity to offer up to six high dependency beds.
 The high dependency beds are for those individuals who present with a higher level of challenging behaviour, levels of disturbance, violence and mental health problems.
 The unit will admit individuals with a learning disability of 18 years or over.
 The unit caters for males and females in separate wings, there is a separate female lounge and all bedrooms are ensuite, there are additional gender specific bathrooms located within the wings.

-The Jade Unit is a 15 bed mixed sex service for people between the ages of 16-25.
+The Jade Unit is a 15-bed mixed sex service for people aged between 16 and 25.
 Typically these are active young adults who display difficult and challenging behaviours and have mental health issues.
 Some may also have committed offences.
 This service also supports the young person during the crucial transitional period from adolescence to adulthood.
-Of these 15 beds, 10 are designated as a specialist Young Person's Unit (YPU).
+Of these 15 beds, 10 are designated as a specialist Young Person's Unit

 The Rainbow Unit is an Autism Low Secure male unit, made up of three individual apartments which include: a bedroom, bathroom, lounge space and possible kitchenette use based on assessment.
 There is also additional communal facilities including the use of a therapy room, multi-faith room, lounge and dining area.